top of page

 ncp vt girls.jpg

-NCP coordinates a Food Share program that assists dozens of foot-insecure families every week.
+NCP coordinates a Food Share program that assists dozens of food-insecure families every week.
 Food is grown in our Food Justice gardens, and we reclaim out-dated food from local grocery stores.

 We also organize a firewood assistance program that provides fuel to families in need during Vermont's frigid winters.